 Our Sponsor is supported by affiliates of Meteora and/or Meteora Capital, LLC, an investment adviser specializing in SPAC-related investments ("Meteora").
 Meteora's principals have previous experience across the full lifecycle of SPACs, from the initial public offering to the de-SPAC business combination process.
 Meteora will act as a consultant to the Company in connection with this offering.
 Meteora will be paid by the Company for consulting services.
-Meteora is expected to purchase public units from the underwriter in this offering at the offering price.
+Meteora is expected to purchase public units from the underwriters in this offering at the offering price.
 Meteora is neither a broker-dealer nor affiliated with one and is not acting as an underwriter in connection with this offering.

 Thirteen groups of institutional investors (none of which are affiliated with any member of our management, our Sponsor or any other investor), which we refer to as the "non-managing investors" throughout this prospectus, have committed, pursuant to written agreements, to purchase an aggregate of 2,826,087 Class B ordinary shares, or "private placement shares," from us in a private placement that will close simultaneously with this offering at the price of \$1.15 per share.
 The private placement shares along with the founder shares will collectively represent 40% of the issued and outstanding ordinary shares upon completion of this offering.
 A portion of the proceeds from the sale of the private placement shares will be placed in the trust account.
+However, if this offering is not consummated on or prior to August 31, 2024, the subscription agreements or look for new investors willing to purchase private placement shares.
+If the Company cannot secure such amendments or renewals or find new investors, it may not have sufficient funds for this offering or the Company's operations.